Add a Network Tunnel Group

 Configure the tunnel ID and passphrase that devices will use to connect to this tunnel group.

-• If the choice is IP address, include both a primary and secondary IP address.
+- IP address tunnel ID requires both a primary and secondary IP address.

-Configure the routing options for this network tunnel group.
+Configure routing options and network overlaps for this tunnel group.

-Note: When you enable NAT for outbound traffic, routing options are disabled and private applications hosted behind these tunnels are not accessible.
+Note: Enabling NAT for outbound traffic disables the routing options described below.
+Private applications hosted behind these tunnels will not be accessible.

 Note: Adding a default route in static routing is not supported and can lead to traffic disruptions.![]()

-2. Choose Dynamic routing when you have a BGP peer for your on-premise router.
+- Choose Dynamic routing when you have a BGP peer for your on-premise router.
+Enter the router's autonomous system (AS) number.

-3. Optionally, expand Advanced Settings to select additional dynamic routing options.
+- Expand Advanced Settings for additional dynamic routing options.

-1. Check Multihop BGP to enable the ability for BGP peers to establish a connection (hop) when not directly connected.
+- Multihop BGP enables the ability for BGP peers to establish a connection when not directly connected.

-3. Check Block default route advertisement to block the advertisement of the default route when in dynamic routing mode.
+- Block default route advertisement block the advertisement of the default route in dynamic routing mode.
 Advertising default routes via BGP is not supported and can lead to traffic disruptions.

-2. Click the Download CSV button to save the setup information.
-You can the information to configure and deploy a tunnel in a network device.
+Click Download CSV to save your tunnel setup information.
+You can use the information to configure and deploy a tunnel in a network device.

 What to do Next